Nairn Falls, located on the Duffey Lake Road (Hwy 99), BC, has an easy trail to its turbulent glacial waters along with a Provincial Park Campground.

 - Booking site: https://discovercamping.ca

-However, when we got there about two in the afternoon, some of those bookings had been cancelled and there were last-minute spots available.
+However, when we got there about two in the afternoon, some of those bookings had been cancelled, and there were last-minute spots available which we immediately scooped up for my cousin.

 More of Cee’s Fun Foto Challenge: Waters.